 Here’s what you need to know about payroll deductions and remitting employee payroll deductions from your business account.

-As an employer, you are responsible for accurately calculating the mandatory employee deductions and employer contributions for your employees’ salaries, and then paying it over to the CRA at the right time.
+As an employer, you are responsible for accurately calculating the mandatory employee deductions and employer contributions to your employees’ salaries.
+You are also responsible for remitting it over to the CRA at the right time.